wilsonmar/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

 <a href="#DesktopShortcut">[1]</a> = PROTIP: This command does not work when the active program is in an extended screen.

-<a id="AwkwardKeys"></a>

-### Awkward Keys #

-There are some key combinations that are so awkard to use that it's faster and easier to use a mouse or trackpad.

-Since the **fn** and **control** keys are only on the left side of a MacBook keyboard, using them requires a Carpel-tunnel Syndrome-inducing move of the left hand:

-   * control+F2 to highlight the Apple menu.
-   * control+F3 to highlight the Dock at the bottom of the screen.

-On a Mac without a visible Function keys, press fn to reveal them, thus:

-   * fn + control + F2 to highlight the Apple menu.
-   * fn + control + F3 to highlight the Dock at the bottom of the screen.

-PROTIP: The **fn** key is easy to find without looking because it's at a corner.
-But use a companion key on the right side of the keyboard.

-<a id="Processes"></a>

-## Process Navigation #

-Press <strong>command + Tab</strong> to cycle through programs (apps) running.

-Press shift plus the above reverses the cycling direction.

-Stop on the icon of the app you want to make active.

 <a id="ActiveWindowz"></a>

 ## Window navigation #